MegaMek/megamek-docker-image/README.md

 ```

 You should now be able to connect to the above dedicate megamek server on localhost or your LAN IP and port 2346

+## Sentry Configuration

+A point of note, this image is configured to allow the enable or disable of Sentry upon build.
+The images provided to Docker Hub have Sentry enabled for the MegaMek team to get as much error data as possible.
+You can disable in your own build by passing `false` to the above build arg.